Hakkihan/Borderless/README.md

 Add Authentication: Use JWT or OAuth for secure access.
 Add user specific repositories Optimize Database Queries: Use indexes and optimize query performance.
 Add users tables and add rules regarding uploads (are multiple uploads allowed, etc).
 Enhance Scalability: Migrate backend to AWS Lambda in a more microservices-way and potentially implement caching with Redis.
 Testing: Add playWright tests to the frontend and some unit/integration tests for the ExpressJS.
+Error handling: utilise the global error handling helper function for further code readability, maintainability, etc.
+Logging.